Strongly interacting multi-solitons for generalized Benjamin-Ono equations: Existence of strongly interacting multi-solitary waves

 \subsubsection{A bootstrap argument}

-The idea of the proof of Proposition \ref{P9} is an argument of bootstrap as well as a topological argument.
+The main step of the proof of Proposition \ref{P9} is an argument of bootstrap as well as a topological argument.
 More precisely, for all given $\tin\gg1$, we consider an initial data of the form

 where $\vec{x}_0(t),\vec{\mu}_0(t)$ are $C^1$-functions on $[t_0,\tin]$ such that